xrdocs/ncs5500/_tutorials/bfd-architecture-on-ncs5500-and-ncs500.md

 **2nd cycle:**

   - After recycling the packet and the parser qualifying the packet as BFD packet, trap codes are generated.
-  - Then the packets are sent to OAMP Processor.
+  - Then the packets are sent to OAMP.
-  - When OAMP processor receives the BFD packet.
+  - When OAMP receives the BFD packet.
 It has 2 options
-    - OAMP consume the BFD packet
+    - OAMP consumes the BFD packet
     - OAMP punts the packet to CPU.

 **OAMP punts the BFD packet to CPU**